santoshchapaneri/Machine-Learning-Workshops/README.md

-# Deep-Learning-Workshop
+# Machine-Learning-Workshops

-Contents of some workshops conducted by me at various academic institutes and companies
+Repo of some workshops conducted by me at various companies and academic institutes

-Machine Learning & Deep Learning
+Data Science, Machine Learning, Deep Learning